-Median speeds experienced by consumers may vary based on location and time of day.
-Chart 5 above showed, for each ISP, the percentage of consumers (across the ISP's service territory) who experienced a median download speed over the peak usage period that was either greater than 95%, between 80% and 95%, or less than 80% of the advertised download speed.
+Median speeds experienced by consumers may vary based on location and time of day as the network architectures and traffic patterns may differ.
+Chart 5 in Section 2 above showed, for each ISP, the percentage of consumers (across the ISP's service territory) who experienced a median download speed over the peak usage period that was either greater than 95%, between 80% and 95%, or less than 80% of the advertised download speed.
 Chart 13 below shows the corresponding percentage of consumers whose median upload speed fell in each of these ranges.
-With the exception of AT&T IPBB, ISPs using DSL technology had between 20% and 49% of their subscribers getting greater than or equal to 95% of their advertised upload speeds during peak hoursISPs using cable or fiber technology had between 90% - 99% of their subscribers getting equal to or better than 95% of their advertised upload speeds.
+ISPs using DSL technology had only between 0% to 36% of their subscribers getting greater than or equal to 95% of their advertised upload speeds during peak hours.
+In contrast, ISPs using cable or fiber technology had between 92% - 100% of their subscribers getting equal to or better than 95% of their advertised upload speeds.